codemug/argocd-rbac-controller/README.md

 helm install argocd-rbac-controller helm/argocd-rbac-controller
 ```

-**Note**: I'm using the very bandwidth-limited free plan on GitHub packages which is why you might not be able to pull my build of the image.
-You would have to build the image yourself in this case and push it to your own registry.
-To do so, update the `REGISTRY` value in the `Makefile` and do a:
+**Note**: If you intend to build the image yourself and push it to your own registry, you can update the `REGISTRY` value in the `Makefile` and do a:

 ```shell
 make docker-build
 make docker-push
 ```

-And then, when deploying the helm chart, set the image name as follows:
+And then, when deploying the helm chart, you can set the image name as follows:

 ```shell
 helm install argocd-rbac-controller helm/argocd-rbac-controller --set image.registry=name-of-your-registry